mdn/content/files/en-us/mozilla/add-ons/webextensions/api/runtime/getpackagedirectoryentry/index.md

 Returns a `DirectoryEntry` object representing the package directory.

-This is an asynchronous function that returns a [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+This is an asynchronous function that takes a callback.

 ## Syntax